 Neighborhood Park Rules

-For the safety and enjoyment of all park visitors and nearby residents, Anthem Parkside asks visitors to conform with a few necessary rules, some of which are posted on information signs in the parks.
-Listed first below are the posted rules followed by those not yet posted.
+For the safety and enjoyment of all park visitors and nearby residents, Anthem Parkside asks visitors to conform with a few necessary rules, which are posted on information signs in the parks.
 Please do your best to remember and be guided by these rules.

 Currently posted rules:

 Even though many parks have ramada lights, those lights are not sufficient for many of the daytime activities for which the parks were built and equipped.
 Anthem Parkside does not represent that its parks are safe to use after dusk.

 2. Park is not supervised.
 Play at your own risk.

 3. Please put all trash in trash cans.

 Also, if you see trash or litter left by a previous visitor, and if it is not inconvenient or repulsive to do so, please put it in the trash.
 You and the next visitors will then enjoy the park that much more.
 Thanks.

 4. Dogs must be leashed and dog waste disposed of in receptacles.